trias-project/rinse-pathways-checklist/README.md

-# RINSE - registry of pathways and vectors of biological invasions in Northwest Europe
+# RINSE - Pathways and vectors of biological invasions in Northwest Europe

 ## Rationale